MikeAustin71/errprefops/errpref/README.md

 ## More Examples

-For additional examples, clone and review the example project located in source code repository [errorPrefixExamples](https://github.com/MikeAustin71/errorPrefixExamples)
+For additional examples, clone and review the example project located in source code repository [errorPrefixExamples](https://github.com/MikeAustin71/errorPrefixExamples).
+This application contains a "Concurrency" example.

-## ErrPref Package Configuration and Import
+## Usage, Configuration and Import